WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 table browser, select Genes and Gene Predictions, ensembl genes, and the whole genome.
 Select BED as the output format and check the send to Galaxy box.

-Once you have your data uploaded to Galaxy, select the Stich Gene Blocks tool under the Fetch Alignments/Sequences tab.
-Select your reference species' genome BED file in the Gene BED file dropdown menu.
-Change MAF Sourse to the maf file you uploaded (you may also use a locally catched alignment if it is available for all of your species of interest).
+Once you have your data uploaded to Galaxy, select the Stitch Gene Blocks tool under the Fetch Alignments/Sequences tab.
+Select your reference species' genome BED file in the Gene BED file drop down menu.
+Change MAF Source to the maf file you uploaded (you may also use a locally catched alignment if it is available for all of your species of interest).
 Select the desired species IDs, leave Split into Gapless MAF Blocks to "no" (we will deal with gaps